Are you an Artist of Colour? Or an Engager wanting to hire Indigenous and culturally diverse theatre artists? Then take our online survey!

 d) a financially sustainable model.

 DiverseTheatreBC (DTBC) is envisioned to be a fully searchable talent database of BC-resident Indigenous and culturally diverse performers, directors, playwrights, designers, choreographers, producers, arts administrators and stage managers.
-Developed by Visceral Visions in partnership with the Greater Vancouver Professional Theatre Alliance (GVPTA), DTBC will be a powerful tool for building a more inclusive theatre culture that more authentically reflects Canada by promoting artists of colour (AOCs); increasing hiring opportunities for AOCs; encouraging intercultural connection, community, and artistic collaboration; and offering educational resources for subscribers and database members.
+Developed by Visceral Visions, DTBC will be a powerful tool for building a more inclusive theatre culture that more authentically reflects Canada by promoting artists of colour (AOCs); increasing hiring opportunities for AOCs; encouraging intercultural connection, community, and artistic collaboration; and offering educational resources for subscribers and database members.

 DTBC would be searchable by gender, age range, geographic heritage (Indigenous, African, East Asian, South Asian, Latin American, Middle Eastern, mixed racial heritage), dialects, languages, artistic skills, plus other fields as determined by our research in consultation with stakeholders, including AOCs, theatre companies, independent directors/producers, TV/film casting directors, and industry organizations such as Canadian Actors' Equity Association, Playwrights Guild of Canada, Associated Designers of Canada, Professional Association of Canadian Theatres, and UBCP/ACTRA.
 Once DiverseTheatreBC is established, the goal is to expand nationally and evolve into DiverseTheatreCanada.